 This value is extracting the uncertainty value and standard deviation of gain ripple coming from standing waves between BS and test range antenna.
 This value can be captured by moving the BS towards the test range antenna as the standing waves go in and out of phase causing a ripple in measured gain.

-A4-3 Quiet zone ripple BS (a) / reference antenna (b)
+A4-3 Quiet zone ripple experienced by BS (a) / reference antenna (b)

 This is the quiet zone (QZ) ripple experienced by the BS/reference antenna during the measurement phase.
 The purpose of this component is to capture the contributions that the reflections from the walls, roof and floor that will add to the EIRP measurement.
 The sum of all these reflections from the walls, range reflector (if applicable), roof and floor will give the overall value for the QZ ripple.
 In other words, the uncertainty component from the wall will not be separated from the roof or the floor.
 The purpose of this uncertainty component is to capture the overall reflections from the chamber walls experienced by the BS/reference antenna.
 To capture the full effect of the QZ ripple a distance of 1λ must be measured from each of the BS/reference antenna physical aperture edges, i.e. total QZ distance = physical aperture length + 2 λ, to ensure the full volume of the QZ is captured in the uncertainty measurement.

-A4-4 Phase curvature
+A4-4 Phase curvature across the BS antenna (a) / reference antenna (b)

 This contribution originates from the finite far field measurement distance, which causes phase curvature across the antenna of BS (a) / reference antenna (b).

 A4-5 Polarization mismatch between BS (a) / reference antenna (b) and receiving antenna